 D.3.1 The General Meeting upon proposal by the Board appoints the Audit Committee members, for a term of 3 years.
-The Audit Committee consists of at least three non-executive Directors.
-The current Audit Committee consists of four non-executive Directors, two of whom are independent.
-The Chairman of the Audit Committee, an Independent Non-Executive Director and one other member, a Non-Executive Director, have extensive knowledge and experience in accounting and auditing issues.
-The Audit Committee as a whole is IT, financially and legally literate and possesses the necessary skills and experience to carry out its duties.
+The Audit Committee consists of at least three Directors all of whom should be non-executive and 75% of whom should be independent.
+The current Audit Committee consists of three non-executive Directors, two of whom are independent.
+The Chairman of the Audit Committee, an Independent Non-Executive Director, has extensive knowledge and experience in accounting and auditing issues.